amoe/ClassifierNew/README.md

 lists _X_,_Y_.
 This uses the `sklearn.linear_model.LogisticRegression` ML approach.
 It will do the whole lot: training the model, testing it, and plotting the results.

+context incl classification of previous

+NBClassifier - lolch's hand-implementation of naive bayes classifier 'Context' means adding a 'context window' that incorporates the result of the classification of the previous line into the current classification.
+Sort of a 1-element recurrence.

+'Other Features' refers to the features that are extractible by the features method.

+`scikit_test` and `scikit_with_context` are the result of porting the code to various Scikit models.
+Tried items were `sklearn.naive_bayes.BernouilliNB`, `sklearn.neighbors.KNeighborsClassifier`, and the one with better performance, the `sklearn.linear_model.LogisticRegression`.

+`Classifier` is a ported and cleaned up version of the basic algorithm from `bag_of_words_and_other_features.py`.

+The class names are defined as such:

+    # g = greeting
+    # b = body
+    # se = section separator
+    # so = signoff
+    # sa = signature
+    # a = attachment
+    # th = thread header
+    # tg = greeting within thread
+    # tb = body within thread
+    # tso = signoff within thread
+    # tsa = signature within thread